About Hesston College

 - Academic courses and enrichment programs that emphasize the scholarship of integration and student learning in the areas of biblical understanding, global perspective, critical thinking, self-awareness, communication and social responsibility.

-- Student life programs, academic services and enrichment activities that promote development of the whole student (academic, personal, physical, social and spiritual).
+- Student development programs, academic services and enrichment activities that promote development of the whole student (academic, personal, physical, social and spiritual).

 Facilitate professional and career development through

 - A general education core and other courses that culminate in the Associate of Applied Arts and Sciences degree or the Bachelor of Science in Nursing degree and prepare students with knowledge and performance competencies required for immediate employment in selected careers.

 - Academic advising and career services that assist students to adequately plan and prepare for their selected careers and guide those who are uncertain about future career choices.